Bat Speed Drills for Power and Average

 Introduction to Bat Speed Training

-Increasing bat speed (click this link for our free article defining inner zone hitting and its benefits) is the ability to generate a large amount of force early in the swing.
+Early bat speed (click this link for our free article defining inner zone hitting and its benefits) is the ability to generate a large amount of force early in the swing.
 Near-maximum bat speed is achieved by the optimal inner zone contact points.
-Therefore, the speed that matters most is not the out-front speed but inner zone speed.
-Excellent early bat speed (click this link for measuring and tracking early and overall bat speed) is a signature of the High-Level hitter.
+Therefore, the speed that matters most is not the out-front speed but the inner zone speed.
+Excellent early bat speed (click this link for Bat Speed: Measurement and Speed by Age) is a signature of the High-Level hitter.

 Placing a batting tee out in front of the hitter’s stride foot (unless inside pitch) and then asking the hitter to hit the ball hard emphasizes an upper-body dominant swing.
 Placing the tee or static heavy bag more into the hitter’s body encourages the hitter to use their legs, keep their front side in, lead with hips, and lag their bat.
 Just the positioning of the tee or bag creates constraints forcing conceptual adjustments over time.
 Through good concepts and purposeful bat speed training, early bat speed is achievable by developing hitters.